Subham3099/Adventura/readme.md

 # Play this puzzle at - http://zeon3099.pythonanywhere.com/signin

-# This puzzle accesses the following things:
+# This puzzle assesses the following things:

 ->Analytical thinking: The puzzle requires the user to analyze the clues and piece them together to form a solution.
 The ability to analyze information thoroughly and logically is a crucial aspect of analytical thinking and can be